Anyone who’s been to the Netherlands for more than a month knows that buying groceries here can be expensive.

 Jumbo: a cheaper alternative to Albert Heijn

 Jumbo is the main competitor to Albert Heijn in the Netherlands.
-To gain a competitive edge, it sells the regular products you can find in AH but slightly cheaper.
-It also has its own brand of products, and similarly to Dirk, you can find a wide range of items for your daily needs.
+To gain a competitive edge, it sells the regular products you can find in AH but is slightly cheaper.
+It also has own-brand products, and similarly to Dirk, which provides a wide range of items for your daily needs.

 Aldi: the cheap and cheerful supermarket in the Netherlands

-It’s great for getting more basic stuff, like bread, pasta, cheese and general household items.
-They also have weekly promotions, so you can get cheap products even cheaper.
+It’s great for getting your basics, like bread, pasta, cheese, and general household items.
+They also have weekly promotions, so you can get products even cheaper.
 While it might not be fancy, it will get the job done.

 Lidl: another cheap supermarket in the Netherlands